 Where do I meet my family after the ceremony?
 Graduates will be led OUTSIDE of the building using the east and southeast doors.
 Make a plan to meet your family outside.

 I earned two degrees, can I get another diploma holder?
 Only one is included in the graduation fee.
 Any additional can be purchased through the University Store at The Crossing.
+(Note: students who do not attend a ceremony can also purchase one through the University Store.)

 Common Guest Questions